jtc268/Interactive-Lab-Hub/Final_Project/README.md

 Link to code [https://github.com/jtc268/Interactive-Lab-Hub/blob/Fall2021/Final_Project/v6_wearable_walking_meter.py](https://github.com/jtc268/Interactive-Lab-Hub/blob/Fall2021/Final_Project/v6_wearable_walking_meter.py)

-Notes while coding:
+Notes while coding and testing:

 *   Tweaks were available for brightness of the LED stick.
 Staring directly at it was painful to the eyes on max brightness "31".
 Turn it down below 10 so you don't scorch your eyes.
+Line 44 `stick.set_all_LED_brightness(31)`

-Notes if I were to do this again:
+*   Use MQTT to design commands to "wizard" or test interactions for product design.
+It's much more useful than stepping to get the accelerometer to increment up to the desired LED light bar status in order for other interactions to occur.
+This tests and end-to-end internet enabled experience from the beginning and technically sets you up for a shippable app.

-## Parts Requirement List
+*   Sometimes the 6050 accelerometer would go "out of whack" and start to log steps when I was not stepping, even when the device was secure and stable in the fanny pack.
+It's worth spending extra time to set thresholds to upgrade the accuracy of the step counter.

 ### Visual System Design using Universal Modeling Language